EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-singleton.md

 ### 5. Initialize And Use The Singleton Instance

-Initialize `singleton_instance` defined previously by passing to its constructor the `receiver` and the `code` (in this case `receiver.value`) parameters; these two combined with "testtable" provide access to the partition of the RAM cache used by this singleton.
-In this example you will initialize the `singleton_instance` data member in the smart contract constructor, see below:
+Initialize the `singleton_instance` using the constructor with the parameters `receiver` and `code` (the last one in in this case is `receiver.value`).
+These parameters, combined with `testtable`, provide access to the partition of the RAM cache used by this singleton.
+In our example you initialize the `singleton_instance` data member in the smart contract constructor, see below:

    ```diff
    // singleton contract constructor